GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	Default: 10000

+replication.shutDownDrainTimeout
+:   Maximum duration to wait for pending, retrying and executing fetch tasks to
+	complete after a request of plugin shutdown.
+Values should use common unit suffixes to express their setting:

+	s, sec, second, seconds

+	m, min, minute, minutes

+	h, hr, hour, hours

+	d, day, days

+	w, week, weeks (1 week is treated as 7 days)

+	mon, month, months (1 month is treated as 30 days)

+	y, year, years (1 year is treated as 365 days)

+	If a unit suffix is not specified, seconds is assumed.
+If 0 is supplied, the maximum age is infinite and items are never purged except when the cache is full.

+	Default is 60s.

+	Default: 5 minutes

 remote.NAME.url
 :	Address of the remote server to fetch from.
 Single URL can be
 	specified within a single remote block.
 A remote node can request